-00:42 Now I have no idea what "talknophical" is.
+0:42 Now, I have no idea what "talknophical" is.
 Something to do with words, I assume.
 But it's very important that words are at the center of politics, and all politicians know they have to try and control language.

-01:36 But to really show you how words and politics interact, I want to take you back to the United States of America, just after they'd achieved independence.
+1:36 But to really show you how words and politics interact, I want to take you back to the United States of America, just after they'd achieved independence.
 And they had to face the question of what to call George Washington, their leader.
 They didn't know.
 What do you call the leader of a republican country?

 1:55 And this was debated in Congress for ages and ages.
 And there were all sorts of suggestions on the table, which might have made it.
-I mean, some people wanted him to be called Chief Magistrate Washington, and other people, His Highness George Washington, and other people, Protector of the Liberties of the People of the United States of America Washington.
+I mean, some people wanted him to be called "Chief Magistrate Washington," and other people, "His Highness, George Washington," and other people, "Protector of the Liberties of the People of the United States of America Washington."
 Not that catchy.
-Some people just wanted to call him King.
-They thought it was tried and tested.
-And they weren't even being monarchical there, they had the idea that you could be elected King for a fixed term.
+Some people just wanted to call him king -- it was tried and tested.
+They weren't even being monarchical, they had the idea that you could be elected king for a fixed term.
 And, you know, it could have worked.

-03:21 And that's why the Senate objected to it.
-They said, that's ridiculous, you can't call him President.
+3:21 And that's why the Senate objected to it.
+They said, "That's ridiculous!
+You can't call him 'President.'
 This guy has to go and sign treaties and meet foreign dignitaries.
-And who's going to take him seriously if he's got a silly little title like President of the United States of America?
+Who's going to take him seriously if he's got a silly little title like 'President of the United States of America'?"

-04:30 Now you can learn three interesting things from this.
-First of all -- and this is my favorite -- is that so far as I've ever been able to find out, the Senate has never formally endorsed the title of President.
+4:31 Now, you can learn three interesting things from this.
+First of all -- and this is my favorite -- is that, so far as I've ever been able to find out, the Senate has never formally endorsed the title of President.
 Barack Obama, President Obama, is there on borrowed time, just waiting for the Senate to spring into action.

-5:03 But the third thing you can learn, and this is the really important one, this is the point I want to leave you on, is that the title, President of the United States of America, doesn't sound that humble at all these days, does it?
+5:03 But the third thing you can learn -- and this is the really important one, the point I want to leave you on -- is that the title, "President of the United States of America," doesn't sound that humble at all these days, does it?
 Something to do with the slightly over 5,000 nuclear warheads he has at his disposal and the largest economy in the world and a fleet of drones and all that sort of stuff.
 Reality and history have endowed that title with grandeur.
 And so the Senate won in the end.
 They got their title of respectability.
 And also, the Senate's other worry, the appearance of singularity -- well, it was a singularity back then.
 But now, do you know how many nations have a president?
 A hundred and forty-seven.
 All because they want to sound like the guy who's got the 5,000 nuclear warheads, etc.

 6:28 Thank you very much.